telerik/blazor-docs/introduction.md

 ---
 title: Introduction
-page_title: Complete Blazor Components Documentation
+page_title: Blazor Documentation for UI Components - Telerik UI for Blazor
-description: Creating web apps with .NET, while using C# for the front-end part has never been easier.
-Check Telerik UI for Blazor documentation for guidance and examples.
+description: Check out the Telerik UI for Blazor documentation for guidance and examples on creating web applications with .NET using C# for the front-end.
 slug: blazor-overview
 position: 1
 ---

-# Welcome to UI for Blazor
+# Welcome to UI for Blazor Documentation

 Thank you for choosing <a href="https://www.telerik.com/blazor-ui" target="_blank">Telerik® UI for Blazor</a>!